alonxbadmusic/Alonxbad/modules/config/README.md

 ## Images/Thumbnail Vars

-- You can change images which are used in Aditya Player Bot.
+- You can change images which are used in Alonxbad_bot.
 - You can generate telegaph links from [@Alonxbad](http://t.me/Alonxbad) and use it here.

 1. `START_IMG_URL` : Image which comes on /start command in private messages of bot.